TahaRostami/NitPhonebook/README.md

 ## What we did
 <p align="justify">
 In this project, we propose a recursive algorithm that can print the given data similar to the manual phone book of the BNUT.
-Also, we designed and implemented a relational database for adding, removing, updating, and fetching information related to the phone book.
+Also, we designed and implemented a SQL server database for adding, removing, updating, and fetching information related to the phone book.
 Afterwards, desktop, mobile, and web clients were designed and implemented.   </p>